andreiconst/Topical-Representation-of-words/README.md

 Return:<br />
 1 - topical representation of words, dictionary whose keys are words, and values are the vector of its topical representation<br />
-2 - if return_r = True, returns as well the r_pearson and r_spearman coefficients for each topic
+2 - if return_r = True, returns as well the r_pearson and r_spearman coefficients for each topic, as a list of tuple [r_pearson, r_spearman]

 ## Datasets